Processes and Guidelines

 A “medical emergency” is defined as any situation where an individual’s physical and/or psychological health is at serious risk and immediate action must be taken to protect the individual or others.

-This statement of intent applies only to administrative enforcement of the Code of Community Conduct and does not provide immunity from arrest or criminal prosecution.
+This statement of intent applies only to administrative enforcement of the Student Code of Community Conduct and does not provide immunity/amnesty from arrest or criminal prosecution.

-Conduct decisions may, in addition to sanctions, include educational conditions: writing assignments, educational/experiential workshops, counseling, fees, community service, restorative practices, loss of privileges, educational projects, and/or assessments.
-The University has complete discretion to require or to not require educational conditions on a case-by-case basis.
+Conduct decisions may, in addition to sanctions, include educational conditions.
+This may include: writing assignments, educational/experiential workshops such as Husky Habit Boot Camp, counseling, fees, community service, restorative practices, loss of privileges, educational projects and/or assessments.
+The University has complete discretion to require or to not require educational conditions on a case by case basis.

 Revocation of Degree